 In this version, Alexa will try to get you to guess the words by giving you clues.
-The skill is free and comes with three free decks — Superstars, Blockbuster Movies and Favorite Fictional Characters — but more decks are available for just $1 if you're an Amazon Prime subscriber.
+The skill is free and comes with three free decks — Superstars, Blockbuster Movies, and Favorite Fictional Characters — but more decks are available for just $1 if you're an Amazon Prime subscriber.

 Would You Rather for Family

 Would You Rather is a random and fun little time-waster that offers quick questions in the "would you rather" format.
-It's all pretty silly and lighthearted, and the family version we're recommending here is even more sanitized so as to not create controversies at your party.
+It's all pretty silly and lighthearted, and the family version we're recommending here is even more sanitized so as not to create controversies at your party.

 You can keep asking for more and more questions and just go around the room, although there is also a multiplayer mode available.

-Categories Game is essentially Scattegories except everything is played and managed by Alexa.
+Categories Game is essentially Scattegories, except everything is played and managed by Alexa.
 Each round starts with Alexa rolling the letter and then starts giving out categories.
-Shout out an answer that matches the letter and category and you'll get points.
+Shout out an answer that matches the letter and category, and you'll get points.

 This is the sort of game where Alexa might have trouble hearing some of your answers, so it might be worth keeping track of scores with a pen and paper, too.

 Twenty Questions is a classic party game that has been given the Alexa treatment.
-Someone at your party thinks of a thing (animal, vegetable, mineral) and Alexa will try and figure out what you're thinking about by asking you a series of questions.
+Someone at your party thinks of a thing (animal, vegetable, mineral), and Alexa will try and figure out what you're thinking about by asking you a series of questions.